 The payback of a solar system has become so good, many people are surprised to find out it is now possible to get a good quality system to pay for itself in as little as 3 to 5 years, with a possible total profit of nearly $50,000 over the life of the system.
 It wasn’t all that long ago that solar systems took 7 years or more before breaking even, so many people are now oversizing their array for a slightly longer return, with the benefit of future-proofing their system for increased power consumption or more commonly with the expectation that they will add battery storage in the near future.

 This question also helps you choose what brands to go for.
-If you know a 5kW system is going to save you up to $2,000 a year off your bills, you can then decide whether you want mid-range panels for a 3-year return or a top of the range system with a 5-year return on your money.
-If the top of the range system on average lasts 7 years longer than cheaper Chinese made brands, then perhaps you can justify a larger outlay for increased reliability and longevity.
+If you know a 5kW system is going to save you up to $2,000 a year off your bills, you can then decide whether you want mid-range panels for a 3-year return or a top-of-the-range system with a 5-year return on your money.
+If the top of the range system on average lasts 7 years longer than cheaper Chinese-made brands, then perhaps you can justify a larger outlay for increased reliability and longevity.
 This will depend on how long you intend to stay in your house and how much you have budgeted for a solar system.

 How quickly do you want a return on your money?

 One of the most important points to consider is how quickly you want the system to pay for itself.
-Typically the best case scenario is for an ROI of between 3 to 5 years.
-A shorter ROI means buying mid-range panels and an ROI of longer than 5 years typically means the system uses top of the range panels or it has been over-sized.
+Typically the best-case scenario is for an ROI of between 3 to 5 years.
+A shorter ROI means buying mid-range panels and an ROI of longer than 5 years typically means the system uses top-of-the-range panels or it has been oversized.
 As mentioned above, this is not always a bad thing, especially if you are planning to add battery storage.

 If you are comfortable with a longer return on your money, the two main options are to go for better brands or a bigger system.
 This is of course entirely up to you, however, the one tip we do like to emphasise is that with solar power you typically get what you pay for, which is an increase in quality, longevity and system performance.
 More information: with solar panels you get what you pay for.